jasmin-software/dotnet_a2a_demo/3. A2A Agent Implementation/README.md

     "parts": [
       {
         "kind": "text",
-        "text": "Schedule a visit to the dentist on May 4, 2026 at 10 AM for one hour.", "metadata": {}
+        "text": "Schedule my dentist appointment on May 4, 2026 at 10 AM for one hour.", "metadata": {}
       }
     ],